linegel/devmeme_language_warning/README.md

 The test suite is set up to generate coverage reports.
 After running the tests, you can view the coverage report in the `coverage` directory.

+## Troubleshooting

-## Adding the Bot to a Channel
+### Bot Not Responding in Channel

-1. Create a bot via BotFather on Telegram
-2. Add the bot to your channel as an administrator
+- Ensure the bot has been added as an administrator
-3. Give the bot permission to post messages
+- Verify the bot has the necessary permissions to post messages
-4. Start the bot using the instructions above
+- Check that the bot is running (using `npm start` or similar)
+- Check the logs for any error messages
+- Ensure the bot's privacy mode is disabled if needed

+### API Errors
+- Verify your OpenAI API key is valid and has sufficient credits
+- Check if your Telegram Bot token is correct
+- Ensure your environment variables are correctly set in the `.env` file

+### Language Detection Issues
+- The bot uses a combination of local language detection and OpenAI
+- For non-standard text or slang, OpenAI provides better detection
+- For images with text, the detection accuracy depends on the clarity of the text

 ## How it Works